 On Hostpresto’s super-fast cloud, you can create and launch docker containers very quickly and easily.
 Instead of launching and monitoring your docker containers, you can focus on other important things like capacity planning, resource allocations.

 Depending on your user demands, you can launch docker containers and scale them with ease.
 It also helps in accelerating your development by allowing you to push code updates on docker containers frequently.
 Whenever a new member joins the team, he/she just need to spin up a development docker container, and it will be ready in seconds for him/her to start with the development work.

 A dedicated UK support team is available for you to assist you with your queries.
 If you are in the UK region, hosting your Docker containers in HostPresto is one of the best options.

 HostPresto provides a 30-day money-back guarantee if you are not happy with the service and support received.
 Also, it gives unlimited bandwidth to the containerized application without any extra usage charge.

-It is a smart decision to host the docker containers on any of the above docker hosting platforms and forget about the launch, deployment, and management of the containers.
+It is a smart decision to host the containers on any of the above docker hosting platforms and forget about the launch, deployment, and management of the containers.